Aaron0696/myWeb/content/projects.md

 ### aaRon

-An R package of functions and templates that I use in my daily work.
+An R package containing functions and templates that I use in my daily work.
 Can be used by anyone.

 Introduction to the package and functions are available at https://aaron0696.github.io/aaRon/.